keboola/website/_platform/platform.md

 page_sections:
 - template: header-blue
   block: header-blue
-  subheadline: From Data -> Insight -> Automation
+  subheadline: Extend Keboola
-  headline: Platform
+  headline: Bring your code
   content: Keboola is a DataHub integration & analytics platform as a service, that
     extracts, transforms and enhances data for machine or analytic consumption by providing a infrastructure for your data science team.